multimedianj/a11y-kit/README.txt

 If you want to add a link to your accessibility statement page, we recommend using this icon that displays perfectly :
 * **<i class="fas fa-child" title="Go to the accessibility statement page"></i>**

+= Import a pre-generated menu =
+To import a pre-generated menu with already pre-configured accessibility settings, follow the instructions below.

+1. First, download the file **menu-a11y.json** on your computer, available in the folder **SAMPLE** of the plugin
+1. Install the plugin **Export Import Menus", available [here](https://wordpress.org/plugins/export-import-menus)
+1. Activate the plugin
+1. Go to **Appearance > Export/Import Menus**
+1. Click on the tab **Import Menus**
+1. Click on **Choose a file** and import the **menu-a11y.json** file you just downloaded on your computer
+1. On the "Menu Name" field, feel free to name your menu (ex.: A11y topbar menu)
+1. Click on the "Import Menus" button
+1. Validate in **Appearance > Menus" that your menu has been imported correctly

+**EXTRA**
+1. If you want to use FontAwesome icons, install the plugin FontAwesome, available [here](https://wordpress.org/plugins/font-awesome)

 = Overwritte accessibility settings (styles) =
 In the plugin directory, there's a file **SAMPLE/style-a11y.css** that contains all the CSS variables used to style the different accessibility settings of the plugin.
 It is possible to overwritte those variables by adding this file to the root of your theme.